dbazile/andsoitcontinues.com/data/markdown/tech-readiness.md

 problem, it will fail in the most poetically ironic way at the most inconvenient time possible.

+Assume things will break.
+Don't put all your eggs in one basket.
+Have a contingency plan for things you've delegated to technology.

 #### 7. Stop telling everyone "learn to code"

 Stop trying to force the non-technically inclined to learn to code.
 By all means, encourage underrepresented groups to try it out and see if they like it but stop painting it as some thing people _have_ to do.

 Lets let nerds be nerds and let jocks be jocks.
 Techies need the jocks to deal with meatspace things and the jocks need techies to deal with